 Her original goal was to be an elementary school teacher, but Jan found something better.

 Seventeen years ago, Jan was taking classes to get her master’s degree in teaching and decided to work at Community Connections in the meantime.
-She enjoyed her work here so much that she decided to stay, and work with families in the Early Learning Program.
+She enjoyed her work here so much that she decided to stay, and work with families in the Developmental Disabilities program.
+She worked there for 9 years, and then transferred to the Early Learning Program.

-Jan may not be a formal teacher, but she’s educating and coaching families and their children every day.
+Jan may not work in a school, but she’s still a teacher: educating and coaching families and their children every day.
 Jan works with families who have very young children, ages birth to three.

 “I love being with the kids, and coaching parents,” she says.
 “As an educator, I enjoy seeing the “aha” moments parents have as they realize the simple strategies they can offer their child to be successful.”